StanfordSpezi/SpeziLLM/README.md

 ### Spezi LLM Local

 The target enables developers to easily execute medium-size Language Models (LLMs) locally on-device via the [llama.cpp framework](https://github.com/ggerganov/llama.cpp).
-The module allows you to interact with the locally run LLM via purely Swift-based APIs, no interaction with low-level C or C++ code is necessary.
+The module allows you to interact with the locally run LLM via purely Swift-based APIs, no interaction with low-level C or C++ code is necessary, building on top of the infrastructure of the [SpeziLLM target](https://swiftpackageindex.com/stanfordspezi/spezillm/documentation/spezillm).

 #### Setup